aledrocomic/gocomicwriter/README.md

 ```

 Notes and controls:
-- File → New creates a new project from the UI; File → Open selects a project folder; File → Save writes comic.json (with a timestamped backup of the previous manifest).
+- File → New/Open/Save (shortcuts: Ctrl+N/Ctrl+O/Ctrl+S; Close Project: Ctrl+W; Quit: Ctrl+Q).
+Saves are transactional with timestamped backups.
 - Issue → Setup opens the Issue Setup dialog (trim size, bleed, DPI, reading direction).
 Changes apply to the current issue.
-- Issue → Grid lets you apply a grid template or enter a custom grid spec for the current page.
-  - Grid spec format: Rows x Cols with optional margins/gutters, e.g., `3x3`, `2x3 m:5mm g:4mm`.
-Custom specs are parsed and drawn on the canvas.
-- Panels: use the toolbar or context menu to create a panel; select a panel to see transform handles.
-  - Drag to move; corner handles to scale; rotation handle above to rotate.
-  - Panels maintain a Z‑order; use Bring Forward/Send Backward to reorder.
-  - Edit panel metadata (ID, notes) from the side panel or a dialog.
+- Export menu: Export Issue as PDF…, PNG pages…, SVG pages…, or CBZ….
+You will be prompted for a file or folder; exports include trim/bleed guides and respect issue settings.
+- Panels (Inspector on the right): use Add Panel to create; select in the list to edit.
+Use Move Up/Down to change Z-order, Edit Metadata to change ID/notes, and the quick filter to find panels.
-- Script integration: beats (from the Script tab) can be linked to selected panels; unmapped beats are highlighted in the outline.
+- Script integration: see the Script tab.
+Beats can be linked to panels; unmapped beats are highlighted in the outline.
-- Overlays: toggle Beat Coverage and Page‑Turn Pacing indicators from the View/Overlays menu.
-- About → About Go Comic Writer shows environment info (version, OS/arch, cgo/fyne) useful for troubleshooting.
+- Overlays and pacing: toggle Beat Coverage Overlay in the Inspector; pacing info for the current page is shown above the panel list.
-- Center canvas shows a page rectangle with bleed (blue) and trim (red) guides.
-- Drag with mouse to pan.
-- Ctrl + Mouse Wheel to zoom in/out.
+- Canvas: page rectangle with bleed (blue) and trim (red) guides.
+Drag on empty area to pan.
+Mouse Wheel to zoom in/out.
 - Window title shows the project name when opened.

 ### Script Editor (experimental)